Sean Fennessey: Career

 Fennessey, Simmons, and fellow Grantland editors Juliet Litman, Mallory Rubin, and Chris Ryan left ESPN to start their own website, The Ringer, a sports and pop culture website and podcast network.
 The Ringer launched on March 14, 2016, with Fennessey serving as Editor-in-Chief.
 In August of 2018 Fennessey was promoted to Head of Content and Chief Content Officer at The Ringer, positions he still holds.
 The Ringer's podcast network proved to be quite successful, spurring Spotify, a music streaming service, to buy the company for $250 million in February of 2020.
 Spotify announced it would be partnering with Netflix to bring multiple Ringer podcasts to the video streaming service, including Fennessey's own podcast, The Big Picture, in October 2025.

-On January 13, 2017, Fennessey and co-host Amanda Dobbins launched The Big Picture podcast through The Ringer network, discussing film criticism and news in the film industry.
+On January 13, 2017, Fennessey launched The Big Picture podcast through The Ringer network.
+Amanda Dobbins joined in 2018 as co-host, where they began reviewing films and discussing news in the film industry.
 In July of 2025, Time Magazine named The Big Picture in their list of "The 100 Best Podcasts of All Time".
-Fennessey and Dobbins have interviewed numerous filmmakers on The Big Picture, notable names include: Paul Thomas Anderson, Ari Aster, Sean Baker, John Carpenter, Park Chan-wook, Damien Chazelle, Jon M. Chu, Sofia Coppola, Emerald Fennell, Alex Garland, Greta Gerwig, Luca Guadagnino, Todd Haynes, Werner Herzog, Bong Joon Ho, Ron Howard, Barry Jenkins, Charlie Kaufman, Adam McKay, Jordan Peele, Eli Roth, the Safdie brothers, Céline Sciamma, Quentin Tarantino, and Denis Villeneuve.
+Fennessey has interviewed numerous filmmakers on The Big Picture, with notable names including: Paul Thomas Anderson, Ari Aster, Sean Baker, John Carpenter, Park Chan-wook, Damien Chazelle, Jon M. Chu, Sofia Coppola, Emerald Fennell, Alex Garland, Greta Gerwig, Luca Guadagnino, Todd Haynes, Werner Herzog, Bong Joon Ho, Ron Howard, Barry Jenkins, Charlie Kaufman, Adam McKay, Jordan Peele, Eli Roth, the Safdie brothers, Céline Sciamma, Steven Spielberg, Quentin Tarantino, and Denis Villeneuve.
 They have also interviewed actors and actresses, including: Antonio Banderas, Nicolas Cage, Paul Dano, Leonardo DiCaprio, Jesse Eisenberg, Andrew Garfield, Ethan Hawke, Tracy Letts, Elisabeth Moss, Carey Mulligan, Edward Norton, Keanu Reeves, and Amanda Seyfried.